imrannaseer123/imrannaseer123/README.md

-## 👨‍💻 Who Am I?
+Hi, I'm Imran Naseer
-I'm Imran Naseer, a Cyber Security student passionate about Ethical Hacking, IAM, Cloud Security, and SOC Operations.
+A Cyber Security student passionate about Ethical Hacking, IAM, Cloud Security, and SOC Operations.
 I also work on Full Stack Development and AI-based security solutions.

 ## 🚀 What Am I Currently Working On?
 - AI-powered IoT Intrusion Detection System